amazon-ion/ion-docs/guides/cookbook.md

 </div>

+### Using a local symbol table

+Local symbol tables are managed internally by Ion readers and writers.
+No application configuration is required to tell Ion readers or writers that local symbol tables should be used.

 ### Using a shared symbol table

 Using local symbol tables requires the local symbol table (including all of its